lhooge/script.service.biaslighting/README.md

 * Pimoroni Mote ([https://shop.pimoroni.com/products/mote)](https://shop.pimoroni.com/products/mote)
 * Tape
-* Kodi Leia 18.x version supported
+* Kodi Leia 19.x version supported

-I'm just starting with some Kodi and Python development, there is no repository available.
+There is no repository available.
 Just copy the zip to some folder accessible by the user running kodi and choose to install from zip file.
-You have to enable unknown sources (Settings -> System -> Addons)
+You have to enable unknown sources first (Settings -> System -> Addons)

 The service will run in the background.